OleehyO/PySVG/README.md

 * For ease of use, transform operations in PySVG are commutative.
 For example, `foo.rotate(p1).move(p2)` is equivalent to `foo.move(p2).rotate(p1)`.
 This differs from standard SVG behavior because we automatically arrange transform attributes in a fixed order: translate, scale, rotate, skewX, and skewY.

+* `component.scale(..)` in PySVG is different from the standard SVG scale method.
+    1. The standard SVG scale method scales the component from the center, while this method scales the component from the left top corner.
+    2. We strictly scale according to the size of the graphic bounding box area, which is different from standard SVG

+* Each type of operation only takes effect once, depending on the last operation.
+For example, `foo.scale(0.5).scale(2)` is equivalent to `foo.scale(2)`.

 ## Contributing